 Uji River – A picturesque riverside area where visitors can enjoy tea ceremonies, river cruises, and views of Uji's green hills.

-Now you know where Kyoto's attractions are located, take a look at the following sample itineraries.
+Now you know where Kyoto's attractions are located with our Kyoto map with attractions.
+Take a look at the following sample itineraries.
 You can also consult our travel experts for a free customised journey.

 7 Day Kyoto - Lake Biwa - Ine Bay - Osaka